 Everyday individuals, who may not be full-time traders look to adapt their work/life schedule to their trading and use shorter-term strategies in trying to find and take trading related opportunities.
 This is where day trading comes in.
 Day trading is essentially where a trader will only be involved in trades that last no longer than a trading day, meaning there are not being carried forward.

 Below we analyse the different types of day trading.

 Types of Day Trading

 HFTs are usually a very sophisticated type of day traders, they usually are very technical and come from a programming or mathematics background.
-As a result they create algorithms which trade as robots (like centobot), and look for very small incremental moves in the markets which usually last no longer than a few microseconds.
+As a result, they create algorithms that trade as robots and look for very small incremental moves in the markets which usually last no longer than a few microseconds.

 The benefit of being a trader is you do not need to have all the answers and be proven right immediately.
-Most brokers offer practice or demo accounts where some of these theories and strategies can be tested and if proven you can can take this onto the live account.
-I it however always essentially that you practice and test any ideas you may have.
+Most brokers offer practice or demo accounts where some of these theories and strategies can be tested and if proven you can take this onto the live account.
+It however is always essential that you practice and test any ideas you may have.

 Day trading isn’t for everyone, it does require time and effort, it is accessible and with some markets open 24 hours during weekdays, there is always going to be an opportunity.

 Close to 80% of traders fail and or lose money whilst in the markets.
 The majority of these are new, inexperienced and usually always often fall for the same traps and pitfalls.
 Trading is sometimes sold or shown to be the vehicle to drive you to your financial successes, in a very short period of time.
 This narrative is easily embraced by most, as we hold hope that there is the holy-grail available to us, and solving all of our concerns in a short span of time.
 This is false, but how does a trader avoid falling for this trap?